1601-mma2013/One_Call/README.md

 To provide quick and accessible help at all times with accurate information

 2. risk
--Users abuse the usage of emergency buttons, causing false alarm.
+        - Users abuse the usage of emergency buttons, causing false alarm.
--Information of nearest stations are not updated -Users' handphone GPS is not responsive
+        - Information of nearest stations are not updated
+        - Users' handphone GPS is not responsive

 3. Obstacles
-	1. external threats
+	-Accuracy of location
+	-Techincal problems

 4. constraints
+        - Lack of information
+	- Missed up some location and contact.
+	- Users ignore the application as if they think it is an extra for them.
+	- Users do not think that application is helpful.

 	1. Internal limitations
 		2. viable technologies
 		2. cost
 5. opportunities
+        - Lessen worst case scenerio (Example : if taking more time to find the right contact number,it might be too late)
+	- Users might ignore the application if they think it is an extra for them.

 	1. **In spite of** the obstacles we have this project has strength from a), b), c), ….
 	2. Persisting problem